Khaleda Zia: Illness and death

-Zia has been suffering from chronic kidney conditions, decompensated liver diseases, unstable haemoglobin, diabetes, rheumatoid arthritis and other age-related complications.
+Zia had been suffering from chronic kidney conditions, decompensated liver diseases, unstable hemoglobin, diabetes, rheumatoid arthritis, and other age-related complications since 2021.
 In April 2021, several staff members in Zia's home tested positive for COVID-19.
 Zia was also found to have contracted the virus, but she exhibited no symptoms and recovered later.
 On 28 November, the medical board formed for Zia's treatment announced that she had been suffering from liver cirrhosis.
-A plea for her to be allowed to seek medical care abroad was denied by the court.
-Zia underwent treatment at Evercare Hospital in Dhaka during 27 April–19 June 2021, 12 October–3 November 2021 and again since 14 November 2021.
-On 9 January 2022, Zia was transferred from the coronary care unit (CCU).
+Zia underwent treatment at Evercare Hospital Dhaka during 27 April–19 June 2021, 12 October–3 November 2021 and again since 14 November 2021.
+Despite a plea, the court did not allow her to seek medical care abroad.

-On 7 January 2025, Zia went to London aboard a special air ambulance sent by the Emir of Qatar, Sheikh Tamim bin Hamad Al Thani, to seek medical treatment.
-On 8 January 2025, Zia was admitted to The London Clinic.
+After she was released from imprisonment, Zia was allowed go abroad for treatment.
+On 7 January 2025, she went to London aboard a special air ambulance sent by the Emir of Qatar, Tamim bin Hamad Al Thani.
+The next day, she was admitted to The London Clinic.
+On 23 November 2025, Zia was again hospitalised in "very critical" condition and was taken to the Evercare Hospital Dhaka.
+On 1 December 2025, the interim government declared her a VVIP and deployed the Special Security Force (SSF) for her security.

+On 30 December, the BNP announced that Zia died due to her prolonged illness at Evercare Hospital.
+She was buried the next day beside the grave of her husband, Ziaur Rahman, at Zia Udyan following a state funeral conducted by Mufti Muhammad Abdul Malek, khatib of Baitul Mukarram National Mosque.